eddyzags/ansible-kubernetes/README.md

 #### Testing provision

-The `install.yml` playbook provides a way to test the deployment of the your Kubernetes cluster.
-It will make sure that the service are up and running using reliable methods (Example for the Kubernetes components: query `/livez` `/healthz` or `/readyz` http endpoints)
+The `install.yml` playbook provides a way to test the deployment of your Kubernetes cluster.
+It will make sure that the service is up and running using reliable methods (Example for the Kubernetes components: query `/livez` `/healthz` or `/readyz` http endpoints).

 ```bash
 $> ansible-playbook install.yml --tags test